Phase I: Getting started at the BMS

 Course Program

-Students are expected to attend three to four basic courses in the first semester to find their mathematical passion.
-In the second semester students should take one or two more basic courses and an advanced course in their chosen field of interest.
+Students are expected to attend three to four core courses in the first semester to find their mathematical passion.
+In the second semester students should take one or two more core courses and an advanced course in their chosen field of interest.
 The third semester should be devoted to more advanced courses and finding the right master thesis advisor and thesis topic.

 Academic Evaluation